Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Introduction

-The OTD and f-OTD belong to a wider class of low-rank approximation methods used for matrix differential equations (MDEs) that rely on time-dependent bases (TDBs), where the solution of MDE is evolved on a manifold of low-rank matrices.
-These TDB-based approximations originated in quantum chemistry and were utilized to solve high-dimensional Schrödinger equation $\big($\cite{Beck:2000aa}$\big)$.
-In $\big($\cite{KL07}$\big)$, such techniques were presented for general MDEs under the name of dynamical low-rank approximation (DLRA).
-The dynamically orthogonal (DO) decomposition is another TDB-based method, tailored for solving stochastic partial differential equations $\big($\cite{SL09}$\big)$.
-Both DO and f-OTD techniques adopt a two-matrix factorization ($\mathbf{V} \approx \mathbf{U} \mathbf{Y}^T$) for the full-rank matrix, while DLRA leverages a three-matrix factorization ($\mathbf{V} \approx \mathbf{U} \bm{\Sigma} \mathbf{Z}^T$).
+The OTD and f-OTD belong to a wider class of low-rank approximation methods used for matrix differential equations (MDEs) that rely on time-dependent bases (TDBs), where the solution of the MDE is evolved on a manifold of low-rank matrices.
+These TDB-based approximations originated in quantum chemistry and were utilized to solve high-dimensional Schrödinger equation (\cite{Beck:2000aa}).
+In (\cite{KL07}), such techniques were presented for general MDEs under the name of dynamical low-rank approximation (DLRA).
+The dynamically orthogonal (DO) decomposition is another TDB-based method, tailored for solving stochastic partial differential equations (\cite{SL09}).
+Both DO and f-OTD techniques adopt a two-matrix factorization ($\mathbf{V} \approx \mathbf{U} \mathbf{Y}^\mathrm{T}$) for the full-rank matrix, while DLRA leverages a three-matrix factorization ($\mathbf{V} \approx \mathbf{U} \bm{\Sigma} \mathbf{Z}^\mathrm{T}$).
 See Section \ref{Methodology} for the notation used here.
 As demonstrated in \cite[Theorem 2.2]{PB20}, two-matrix and three-matrix factorization methods are equivalent.
-TDB-based approximations have been applied to various applications such as turbulent combustion $\big($\cite{RNB21}$\big)$ and kinetics equations $\big($\cite{EL18, KS23}$\big)$.
-Recently, a new methodology was presented for a cost-effective and stable time integration of nonlinear MDEs on low-rank matrix manifolds based on oblique projections $\big($\cite{DPNFB23}$\big)$.
+TDB-based approximations have been applied to various applications such as turbulent combustion (\cite{RNB21}) and kinetics equations (\cite{einkemmer2018low, KS23}).

+There are several other low-rank approximation techniques based on time-evolving subspaces.
+Spectral Proper Orthogonal Decomposition (SPOD) extracts orthonormal time-dependent POD modes, with each mode oscillating at a single frequency (\cite{TSC18}).
+Recently, \cite{FT23} proposed space-time POD where the modes vary arbitrarily with time.
+Both SPOD and space-time POD contrast with space-only POD, which is based on static subspaces.
+SPOD and space-time POD follow the same mathematical formalism as space-only POD, with the main difference being that the inner product of the SPOD and space-time modes is taken with respect to an integral over space and time.

+The SPOD, space-time POD, and f-OTD low-rank approximations extract different types of correlations: SPOD and space-time POD extract spatiotemporal coherent structures, whereas f-OTD extracts instantaneous same-time correlations between different samples of the linearized dynamics.
+These different samples might be generated due to varying initial conditions or different forcings.
+Consequently, f-OTD modes are instantaneously orthonormal and vary arbitrarily with time, similar to space-time POD, rather than being time-periodic like SPOD.
+Another difference is that, in SPOD and space-time POD, the bases are time-dependent while the coefficients of the bases are constant; in f-OTD, both the bases and the coefficients are time-dependent.
+Additionally, f-OTD does not assume statistical stationarity, allowing it to be applied to flows that are not statistically stationary.